celonis/content-cli/DOCUMENTATION.md

 With Client Credentials, you need to provide the credentials (Client ID, Client Secret) configured for your OAuth client.
 You can create and configure an OAuth clients in the `Admin & Settings` section of your EMS account, under `Applications`.
 The OAuth client needs to have the following scopes configured: studio, integration.data-pools, action-engine.projects.
 After creating an OAuth client, you should assign it the permissions necessary for the respective commands.
+More information on registering OAuth clients can be found [here](https://docs.celonis.com/en/registering-oauth-client.html).

 ##### API Token